The next $30 million QB? Predicting four through 2024

 It’s going to take a while for Matt Ryan to count his new money, and plenty of folks will be counting along with him.

-The Atlanta Falcons' quarterback just signed a five-year, $150 million contract extension that includes $94.5 million fully guaranteed at signing.
+The Atlanta Falcons quarterback just signed a five-year, $150 million contract extension that includes $94.5 million fully guaranteed at signing.
 Those are records, and Ryan’s deal is packed with records, including the $52.5 million he’ll earn in Year 1 and the even $100 million injury guarantees at signing.

 But when records are set, our attention immediately turns to the breaking of those records.
 Ryan’s deal sets new benchmarks for quarterback contracts to come, and with Aaron Rodgers, Russell Wilson and a slew of exciting young quarterbacks up for new deals in the next couple of years, Ryan’s deal is the new target for those players (and their agents) to beat.